giofusco/SignFinder/README.md

 Documentation
 =====
-In addition to the build instructions in this file, you can find a tech report providing an overview of the algorithms in the build/doc folder after running cmake.
+In addition to the build instructions in this file, you can find a tech report providing an overview of the algorithms in the `doc/` folder.

 Building API documentation
 --------------------------

 The API documentation requires [Doxygen](http://www.stack.nl/~dimitri/doxygen/index.html) to be installed.
-This can be generated at build time via passing cmake the `BUILD_DOCUMENTATION` flag, e.g.,
+This can be set up at build time via passing cmake the `BUILD_DOCUMENTATION` flag, e.g.,

     >> cmake -DBUILD_DOCUMENTATION=ON ..

 This will create a `doc` make target, and is ON by default.
-This also provides a build target `doc` such that documentation can also be built by
+This also provides a build target `doc` such that documentation can be built by

     >> make doc

 The resulting html documentation will be put in `build/doc/html`.
 Just open the index.html file in any web browser.
+Note that this is not part of the `all` target, so you will explicitly need to invoke it.

 Alternatively, you can build it yourself using doxygen later using the doxygen configuration file `Doxyfile` in `build/doc`.
 While in `build`,